-Insufficient clearance between caliper and steering knuckle (See Figure 13.1).
-Heat expansion causes caliper to bind in knuckle causing side to side brake imbalance.
-This condition will also prevent proper outboard pad release and will result in premature outboard pad wear.
+This problem is caused by having insufficient clearance between the caliper and steering knuckle (see below).
+Heat expansion causes the caliper to bind in the knuckle, causing side to side brake imbalance.
+This condition will also prevent proper outboard pad release and will result in premature outboard pad wear as well.

 If one of these trucks presents itself with the symptom of brake lead or pull and/or premature outboard pad wear the caliper to knuckle clearance should be checked.
 Follow the steps below:

 1. Measure the clearance individually and add the two values together.
-Total clearance should be greater than .010”.
-If clearances are not within tolerances go to next step.
+Total clearance should be greater than .010″.
+If clearances are not within the tolerances go to the next step.

-2. Correct clearances by filing metal off of knuckle stops to achieve a total clearance between .010” and .024” (See Figure 13.2).
-Do NOT remove material from the caliper.
+2. Correct clearances by filing metal off of the knuckle stops in order to achieve a total clearance between .010″ and .024″ (See image below).

 More Tips and Tricks

 For more tips and tricks check out our other blogs, or consider joining our Facebook page “Mechanic Mafia”.
 The group is a place for mechanics to rant, share experiences, post pics of jobs, and share repair tips and tricks.
 Click the button below to join now.